 - Another computer connects to a server by specifying an IP address and port.
 We'll call this computer the client.

 In our case, we only allow one client to connect to the server at any time.
 We’ll generalize our connection system to support multiple simultaneous connections in a later article.
 Also, we assume that the IP address of the server is on a fixed IP address that the client may directly connect to.
-We’ll cover matchmaking and NAT punch-through in later articles.

 Since UDP is connectionless our UDP socket can receive packets sent from any computer.